- The ecosystem and geography of South America make it a biodiversity hotspot.

 The Brazilian smooth snake is one of the largest snakes in South America, though it’s still dwarfed by number one on our list.
 These snakes grow up to nine feet long and are one of the longest venomous snakes in South America.
 They have light tan bodies with chevron patterned dark brown to black stripes.
-Brazilian smooth snakes live throughout many parts of central South America, and prefer humid rainforests and wetlands.
+Brazilian smooth snakes live throughout many parts of central South America and prefer humid rainforests and wetlands.
 Fish and frogs make up most of their diet.

 5. Tiger Rat Snake

 Tiger rat snakes live throughout central and northern South America.
-They grow up to 10 feet long, and lack venom.
+They grow up to 10 feet long and lack venom.
 Their coloring ranges from bright yellow to dull tan with black stripes.
-Tiger rat snakes spend most of their lives in the trees, but occasionally come to the ground to hunt.
-They’re opportunistic hunters, and will feed on everything from small mammals to birds.
+Tiger rat snakes spend most of their lives in the trees but occasionally come to the ground to hunt.
+They’re opportunistic hunters and will feed on everything from small mammals to birds.

 4. Boa Constrictor

 Boa constrictors are heavy-bodied snakes, the largest can weigh more than 100 pounds.
 They’ve got the length to match that girth too, with the largest boa constrictors reaching up to 13 feet long.
 Some grow even bigger; there are reports of boa constrictors in captivity growing up to 18 feet long.
 These snakes live throughout much of South America, where they spend most of their time in or around rivers or lakes.
-Because of their size, boa constrictors are able to hunt medium-sized prey, like wild pigs and deer.
+Because of their size, boa constrictors can hunt medium-sized prey, like wild pigs and deer.

 Bushmasters are one of the largest snakes in South America; they can grow up to 13 feet long.
 They’re the longest venomous snake in the western hemisphere.
 As pit vipers, their mouths contain impressive, venom-delivering fangs and heat-sensing pits.
 Most of their bodies are copper-colored, with pale undersides and black markings.
-When threatened, they coil up and rattle their rattleless tails in warning.
+When threatened, they coil up and rattle their rattle-less tails in a warning.